pocomane/brewed-in-the-apocalypse/bita.md

 3. The scenarist tells the consequences.

 When this move is recalled from other ones, the last step is a bit modified to account for the outcome text in the other move.
-We will see it soon.
+This is explained at the end of this section.

 ```
 Alice - Anne will wait that the librarian go away the deck then she will take